Visit Hanoi, the bustling capital of Vietnam

 Both are big and modern cities, however, for travelers seeking a blend of new and old experiences, both Hanoi or Ho Chi Minh City offers unique contrasts.
 Hanoi features ancient landmarks, charming streets, and a budget-friendly atmosphere, providing a rich historical experience.
 In contrast, Ho Chi Minh City offers a dynamic, modern vibe with diverse dining options and vibrant nightlife, appealing to those looking for a lively, contemporary setting.

-Why is Hanoi famous?
 Hanoi is renowned for its rich cultural, historical, and architectural landmarks.
 Notable sites include Hoan Kiem Lake, a serene oasis full of legend, and the Ho Chi Minh Mausoleum, a revered symbol located in Ba Dinh Square.

-Hanoi city blends modernity with Vietnamese tradition, which can be seen all over its architecture and houses that line the streets.
+The city blends modernity with Vietnamese tradition, which can be seen all over its architecture and houses that line the streets.

 The Explore blog